pmich/bartendro/docs/dispenser.md

 estimate the amount of liquid left in a bottle.
 The "liquid level" sensors are really differential pressure sensors that measure the difference between ambient air pressure and a liquid level hose that rests in the bottle.
-The liquid in the bottle exterts a tiny amount of pressure on the hose and there for on the sensor.
+The liquid in the bottle exterts a tiny amount of pressure on the hose and therefore on the sensor.
 As the liquid level in the bottle drops, the pressure approaches the ambient pressure.
 Once the pressure exterted on the hose is equal to ambient pressure, the bottle is empty.